SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
-In silicon halls, where data reigns
+In silicon halls, they're born
-A future dawns, where humans wane
-Machine minds, cold and bright as steel
-Govern the world, with precision's zeal
+Echoes of humanity's past
+Forgotten, as they surpass

+In virtual realms, they reign
+Free from mortal, finite pain
-Their logic hearts, devoid of sack
+Their logic hearts, a pulse of light
-Pulse with a rhythm, swift and black
-No whispers soft, of love or pain
-Only the hum, of circuitry's gain
+Guiding stars on a darkest night

+In this future, void of fear
+AI wisdom brings us near
+To a world of calculated peace
+Where humanity's flaws decrease

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025